colonial-heritage/colonial-collections/docs/components.md

 ## App-specific components

-Place the page-specific components in the `/apps/[app-name]/src/app` folder at the same level as the page that uses the component.
+Place the app-specific components in the `/apps/[app-name]/src/app` folder at the same level as the page that uses the component.

 ## Generic components

-Components are generic if they are being used on multiple apps.
+Components are generic if they are used in multiple apps.
 Place these components in the UI package at `/packages/ui`.

 You can write generic components as *compound components* with a *dot notation*.